bbadh001/Horizontal-Tree/README.md

 The algorithm works in two passes: the first pass checks for proper syntax and the second deals with the print logic.
 While we could certainly do this is in one pass, I found it to be much clearer to separate the syntax-checking from the printing logic entirely.
 Of course, if we do expect very long strings, we could condense the algorithm into a single pass with the sacrifice of some clarity.

-Time complexity: Let N be the length of the input string S. For the first pass, we simply iterate through S checking proper syntax.
+Let N be the length of the input string S.

+Time complexity: For the first pass, we simply iterate through S checking proper syntax.
 On the second pass, we iterate through S again, appending to an output buffer on every iteration (which is an amortized constant operation).
-This gives us a linear runtime, hence O(N).
+This gives us a linear runtime, or O(N).

-Space complexity: Every character (besides delimiters and brackets) must be added to the output buffer, along ' ' and '\n' characters for print structure.
-While even for the worst case we have many nested levels and single elements (hence, many newlines), the number of characters in the output buffer cannot be more than.
+Space complexity: Every character (besides delimiters and brackets) must be added to the output buffer, along with space and newline characters for the print structure.
+Even in the worst case, where we have many nested levels and single elements, the number of space and newline characters would grow proportionally to the input size.
+This will give us a linear space complexity, or O(N).